UCLComputerScience/COMP0016_2020_21_Team8/README.md

 ## System Architecture
 AvaBot application system consists of several components. <br>
-Users can interact with AvaBot as a REST API on web chat and multiple applications to which it is channeled.<br>
+Users can interact with AvaBot as a REST API on web chat and on multiple applications to which it is channeled.<br>
 The bot source code is deployed to Azure Cloud by using Azure Bot Service.
 The bot src can be found [./AvabotTeam8-src/](./AvabotTeam8-src).
 <br>
 AvaBot is connected to a QnA Maker with rich knowledge base that allows it to answer a variety of questions.
 The QnA Maker is configured in [./AvabotTeam8-src/dialogs/answerDialog.js](./AvabotTeam8-src/dialogs/answerDialog.js)<br>
-Document processing functionalities are integrated to AvaBot by APIs, which can be accessed by performing http requests.
-The APIs are in [./formRecogFunction/](./formRecogFunction), [./QAsystem/](./QAsystem), and [./textSum/](./textSum) <br>
+Document processing functionalities are integrated to AvaBot by APIs.
+The code of the APIs are in [./formRecogFunction/](./formRecogFunction), [./QAsystem/](./QAsystem), and [./textSum/](./textSum) <br>
 Due to the high complexity and dependency on environment, QA system has been placed to a virtual machine in order to optimize its performance.<br><br>
 Below is the system architecture diagram for AvaBot:
 ![System Architecture Diagram](./docs/arch.png)